harness/developer-hub/docs/platform/2_Delegates/secure-delegates/install-delegates-with-custom-certs.md

 description: How to install delegates with custom certificates.
 ---

 This document explains how to install delegates with custom certificates.
-This process applies to delegates that deploy from immutable images:
+There are two aspects of custom certificates
+1. certificate for delegate JAVA process which makes connections to external systems
+2. certificate for OS itself so if another process (e.g. shell script) is spawned then it has access to custom certificates

+In this document we will do the following

 - Create a custom truststore.
 - Create a secret.
+- Add a volume mount to the harness-delegate.yaml file and provide it to delegate JAVA process
-- Add a volume mount to the harness-delegate.yaml file.
+- Add a volume mount to the harness-delegate.yaml file and configure the delegate container OS to have the certificates

 For information on best practices for truststore creation, see [Java Keystore Best Practices](https://myarch.com/cert-book/keystore_best_practices.html).